If you are joining us in Blackpool for the first day of the conference on 30 March 2022…..

 The Conference Centre is located in the town centre and is easily accessible from all areas of the resort using public transport.
 Blackpool has an excellent transport system with the tramway running the whole length of the promenade, and a clean modern and efficient bus service.
 Download the BPL Buses and Trams app to buy tickets, plan your journey and get real time updates on services.

 Many of us will be staying at the Imperial Hotel, including conference organisers and keynote speakers.
 It’s a 19th century hotel which is comfortable and quite grand, and a throw-back to the resort’s Victorian heyday.
 It’s got some lovely posh public rooms.
 Some people think the bedrooms are a bit dated, but we love it all the same.
-Our conference dinner is being held there too, so if you stay there you won’t have far to walk after all that dancing.

 If you want something more modern, or at different price points, we suggest you take a look at the accommodation listed on this link.
 They are all keen to support our conference and are therefore offering special rates for delegates who stay with them.
 But if you don’t find something you like there, then the official VisitBlackpool website offers a wider choice.
 All accommodation featured has been independently assessed against set criteria.